kwestin/dac-purple-teaming-workshop/Integrating-DaC-with-Splunk.md

 ___________________________________________________

-## Lab 3: Modifying Existing Detections & Detecting API Key Creation
+## Lab 3: Modifying Existing Detections & Detecting AWS Root Activity

 By utilzing a pre-packaged detection, we can easily modify an existing detection to tune to our environment.
 By using the python functions that Panther provides, code templates are easily available.